-Johnson Fistel Announces Class Action Suit against ProShares Short VIX Short-Term Futures ETF (SVXY); Encourages Investors to Contact the Firm for Additional Information
+Johnson Fistel, LLP Files Class Action Suit against ProShares Short VIX Short-Term Futures

-Johnson Fistel, LLP announces that a class action has been commenced on behalf of purchasers of ProShares Short VIX Short-Term Futures ETF (“SVXY” or the “Fund”) (NASDAQ: SVXY) pursuant to the May 15, 2017 Registration Statement and/or between May 15, 2017 and February 5, 2018 (the “Class Period”).
+Johnson Fistel, LLP announces that it has filed a class action on behalf of purchasers of ProShares Short VIX Short-Term Futures ETF shares (“SVXY” or the “Fund”) (NASDAQ: SVXY) or options pursuant to the May 15, 2017 Registration Statement and/or between May 15, 2017 and February 5, 2018 (the “Class Period”).

 The Private Securities Litigation Reform Act of 1995 permits any investor who purchased shares of SVXY pursuant to the Registration Statement and/or during the Class Period to seek appointment as lead plaintiff.
 A lead plaintiff acts on behalf of all other class members in directing the litigation.
 The lead plaintiff can select a law firm of its choice.
 An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.

-If you wish to serve as lead plaintiff, you must move the Court no later than 60 days from today.
-If you wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Jim Baker ([email protected]) at 619-814-4471.
+If you wish to serve as lead plaintiff, you must move the Court no later than April 1, 2019.
+If you wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Jim Baker (firstname.lastname@example.org) at 619-814-4471.
 If emailing, please include a phone number.
 Additionally, you can [Click here to join this action].
 There is no cost or obligation to you.

 The complaint charges ProShares Trust II, ProShares Capital Management LLC, certain of their officers and/or directors and the underwriters of SVXY shares offered for sale during the Class Period with violations of the Securities Exchange Act of 1934 and the Securities Act of 1933.
 The CBOE Volatility Index, or “VIX,” seeks to measure the expected volatility of the S&P 500.
 The Fund is benchmarked to the S&P 500 VIX Short-Term Futures Index (the “Index”), an investable index of VIX futures contracts.
 The investment objective for the Fund during the Class Period was to achieve results for a single day that matched (before fees and expenses) the inverse (-1x) of the daily performance of the Index.